DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpictureholder-class.md

 ```

 ##  <a name="render"></a>  CPictureHolder::Render
- Processa a imagem no retângulo referenciada por *rcRender*.
+ Renderiza a imagem no retângulo referenciado pelo *rcRender*.

 ```
 void Render(